ricardomgoncalves/truphone_ta_go/README.md

 I hope you enjoy reviewing this work.

 ### Contents
+* Sorting
 * Building
 * Running
 * Testing
 * Postman
 * Swagger

+## Sorting

+The sorting criteria was the number of members of a family.

 ## Building